EricJZell/ruby_jack/README.md

-# ruby_jack
+# Ruby Jack

-A simple black jack game written in ruby with OOP
+Ruby Jack is a simple black jack application written in ruby with a focus on abstracting key game features into Objects.
+The classes created are Card, Deck, Hand, and BlackJack.
-This is a refactored version of mine from Launch Academy It is now a Sinatra app.
+It is now a Sinatra app.
 To try the app, clone the repository to your machine, then:

 * In your console: ```$ruby server.rb```
 * Go to http://localhost:4567/home